MR6996/ChromaticTuner/README.md

 ## Getting Started

-A compiled version of the software can be installed downloading downloading the executable of [setup](setup.exe).
+A compiled version of the software can be installed downloading downloading the [setup](setup.exe) executable.

 ## Deployment